-The birth of Tongasat had inauspicious beginnings.
+The birth of Tongasat was fairly inauspicious.
 In 1987, Dr. Matt Nilson an American satellite expert who had previously worked for COMSAT had been badly shaken by his wife’s death.
 He was looking for a place to retire and get as far away from his old life as possible.
 Upon learning that a former acquaintance of his had moved there, he eventually settled on the Polynesian Island of Tonga.
 What would follow demonstrated the fragility of the legal infrastructure that governed space.
-As we covered recently at Disruption Banking, there is a general reluctance within many financial industries to get involved with the space sector.
-Some of this can be traced back to Tongasat’s legacy.
+As we covered recently at Disruption Banking, there is a general reluctance within many financial sectors to get involved with the space industry.
+It is possible to trace much of this back to the legacy of Tongasat.

-The population of Tonga is not much more than 100,000 people.
-Perhaps it wasn’t too surprising then that not too long after Dr. Matt Nilson moved to Tonga, he was introduced to the island’s royal family.
-Upon hearing his expertise in communications technology, they lamented to him about their poor coverage.
+The population of Tonga was not much more than 100,000 people so it wasn’t too surprising that not too long after Dr. Matt Nilson moved, he was introduced to the island’s royal family.
+Upon hearing his expertise in communications, they complained to him about the island’s poor coverage.
 As a satellite expert, Dr. Nilson naturally saw there to be one solution they had overlooked.
 In return for 20% of the shares, in April 1988, under Dr. Nilson’s instruction, Tongasat was born.

 Why is Tongasat so important for space investment?

 What followed is prescient to this day.
-Tongasat was a reasonably obvious breach of International Telecoms Union (ITU) rules (treating slots as commodities is against ITU rules and The Outer Space Treaty).
+Tongasat’s operations were a reasonably obvious breach of International Telecoms Union (ITU) rules (treating slots as commodities is forbidden under ITU rules and The Outer Space Treaty).
 Yet, in spite of intense pressure from large industry players, having no on-site launch-pads to speak of, comparatively minimal resources and few allies, they still succeeded.

 This is not to say that nobody attempted to disrupt Tongasat’s operations.
 Due to an orbital slot-leasing dispute, the Indonesian Pacifik Satellite Nusantara (PSN) Corporation jammed a communications satellite operated in a Tongasat slot in 1997.
 It was this lawlessness, not just within the field of Tongasat’s operation, but also retaliatory enforcement that was so concerning.
 Where drama played out at international conferences, the most effective actions appeared to be extra-judiciary.